The other day a very large box came in the mail. Of course, the kids claimed that box in an instant!

 To make the sweet shop large enough for both of my sweeties (don’t want any fighting, after all!), I used another large box I had stored in the basement to help form our walls.

-I drew criss-crossing curvy lines on some paper plates, marking an X in every other space for them to color to create large mint candies to hang.
+I drew curvy lines in an X on some paper plates.
+I marked every other space space for the kids to color to create large mint candies to hang.

 Then I showed them how to fold paper in half to cut out hearts.
 We used some old shiny gift bags for some of our hearts.
 For the preschooler it was easier for me to draw the half heart on the paper for him to then cut out.

-A smaller box was turned into a sign for our shop.
+A smaller box was turned into a sign for our pretend candy shop.

 They had fun using the hot glue gun (with my constant supervision) to glue their decorations to the shop.